Rigging - header

 ROPE CLUTCHES:

-These are clutches that allow ropes to slide through, but lock the rope when the lever is operated and allow multiple lines to be used on a single winch.
-When a line is correctly tensioned on a winch the lever is applied which locks the rope and it can be removed from the winch and coiled around a row of belaying pins on each side of the companionway that keeps the lines tidy yet for instant use if needed.
+These are clutches that allow lines to slide through, but when it is correctly tensioned on a winch, the lever is applied that locks the line, and it can be removed from the winch and coiled around a row of belaying pins on each side of the companionway, keeping the lines tidy yet for instant use if needed.

 WINCHES

-Some winches were seized-up when I bought the boat and a few internal rachets were broken.
-They were all Lewmar, so I bought spare parts and repaired them.
-I then had all the winches re-chromed along with all other deck hardware that improved the appearance of the boat and ensured that all the equipment worked properly.
+Some winches were seized very stiff when I bought the boat, and a few internal rachets were broken.
+They were all Lewmar makes so I bought spare parts and repaired them.
+I then had all the winches re-chromed, along with all other deck hardware that improved the appearance of the boat and ensured that all the equipment worked properly.
 All the sheet winches are reachable from the helm seat and all but the jib are self-tendering when tacking.

 BELAYING PINS:

-These are the traditional way that lines were stowed, ready for instant use and my way of keeping the lines tidy.
-I turning 25 pins on a lathe from Hickory wood and varnished them.
-Belaying pins are better than bags that are fitted on some modern sailboats to contain lines because lines are more quickly available when needed by just lifting them off the pin and they are ready for use.
-Line also dry out quicker than in a bag when they get wet and do not bunch up like in a bag.
-Identification of the lines is by using different colored lines and having all the rope clutches labeled.
-It is all part of how a fine ocean cruising yacht is managed.
+Belaying pins are the traditional way that lines were stowed on a ship because they are always ready for instant use.
+I turned 25 pins from Hickory wood on a lathe, than varnished them.
+Belaying pins are better than bags that are fitted on some modern sailboats to contain lines because lines are more quickly available when needed by just lifting them off the pin and are ready for use.
+When they get wet the lines dry out quicker and do not bunch up like in a bag.
+Identification is by using different colored lines and having all the rope clutches labeled, all part of how a fine ocean cruising yacht is managed.